Netflix’s Ultraviolet Ending, Explained

 Who Killed Ola’s Brother?

 The case that the wife made was that Maciek had attacked her.
 As far, and good, as Ola knew her brother, he was not the kind of person who would become physically aggressive towards others.
 On top of that, he was the one who wanted to get out of the relationship.
 His wife had been having an affair, and he wanted to divorce her.
 However, according to Ola, she needed his money, which is why she killed him.
-To prove her theory right, the wife did receive the insurance settlement.
+To prove her theory right, the wife received an insurance settlement.

 Even though she seems pretty sure of her theory and we see her intuition save the lives of several people in the cases she solves as a Violet, does it make her right about Maciek’s death?
 What if it really was self-defence?
 The wife hadn’t killed anyone before, so it is possible that she panicked in the moment and fired five times.
 It is possible that Maciek, who was otherwise a calm person, was angry with his wife for her affair and really got aggressive that one time.
-Also, when Ola confronts her, the wife tells her that the insurance money she got was meagre.
+Also, when Ola confronts her, the wife tells her that the insurance money she got was meager.
 So, there goes the motive that Ola had been holding on to.

 Ultraviolet Ending: Who is Hycel?